bisectracky/OnChainCTMS/README.md

 - **Data Provenance and Integrity**: Data hashes (not the raw data itself) can be written to LazAI to ensure it hasn't been altered.
 - **Immutable Audit Trails**: Each change or data entry can be timestamped and recorded on-chain via LazAI.
 This creates a tamper-proof audit trail—perfect for regulatory compliance.
 - **Token-Based Incentives**: 1.
 Problem Identification => Patient retention and engagement in long trials is tough; 2.
 Blockchain Solution => Tokens or NFTs could reward patient milestones (e.g., completed visits, reporting side effects); 3.
 Patient Benefits => Creating a gamified experience with optional off-chain redeemable value.
+- **Transparent Randomization & Blinding**: Bias in randomization and unblinding can skew trial results, compromising the scientific validity of clinical studies.
+Randomization logic encoded in smart contracts ensures provably fair treatment allocation, which is verifiable by third parties.

 ## Tech Stack
 - **Blockchain**: Metis L2, Solidity, foundry